- Reviewed: 26 January 2021, 16:07 NZDT

 New Zealanders in Eritrea are advised to be security conscious at all times and should avoid walking and travelling at night, particularly to isolated areas.
 As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery.

-There are extensive minefields in Eritrea, particularly in border areas.
+There are extensive minefields in Eritrea, particularly in border areas which continue to cause occasional injury or death.
 Some may not be marked and travelling or walking in rural or remote areas can be dangerous.
 We advise you not to stray off well-used public roads and paths.

-Piracy has been reported in the coastal waters off Eritrea.
+Piracy has been reported in the coastal waters off Eritrea in the Gulf of Arden, and remains a significant threat.
 Mariners are advised to be vigilant and take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.

 General travel advice

-All foreign nationals are required to apply in advance for travel permits to leave the capital Asmara.
+All foreign nationals are required to apply in advance for travel permits from the Eritrean Department of Protocol to leave the capital Asmara.
+Processing can take up to 24 hours.
 New Zealanders in Eritrea should be aware of and adhere to all laws, regulations and any restrictions in place on travel to certain areas of Eritrea, as they are strictly enforced by Eritrean authorities.

 As there is no New Zealand diplomatic presence in Eritrea, the ability of the government to assist New Zealand citizens who require consular assistance is severely limited.

 New Zealanders travelling or living in Eritrea should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 Medical facilities may be limited.